-One way to get a fast disk cache on an EC2 instance is to attach a local instance store.
-This article describes the steps to mount an instance store on your AWS EC2 instance and how to set it up as a disk cache for ObjectiveFS.
+One way to get a fast disk cache on an EC2 instance is to use an NVMe SSD or a local instance store.
+This article describes the steps to mount the NVMe SSD or instance store on your AWS EC2 instance and how to set it up as a disk cache for ObjectiveFS.
 If your EC2 instance has multiple instance stores, see this guide for how to use multiple instance stores for disk cache.

-What you need: an EC2 instance with an instance store added (see how to add instance store to your EC2 instance)
+What you need: an EC2 instance with NVMe SSD or an instance store added (see how to add instance store to your EC2 instance)

 SSH into your EC2 instance.